confluentinc/cp-demo/docs/hybrid-cloud.rst

 #.
 Log into the |ccloud| Console at https://confluent.cloud and navigate to the **cp-demo-env** environment and then to the **cp-demo-cluster** cluster within that environment.

 #.
 Select "ksqlDB" from the left side menu, click "Create cluster myself".
 Select "Global access".
-Name the cluster **cp-demo-ksql** and choose a cluster size of 1 CSU.
+Name the cluster **cp-demo-ksql** and choose a cluster size of 1 CKU.
 It will take a minute or so to provision.

 #.
 Once the ksqlDB cluster is provisioned, click into it and enter these query statements into the editor: